Mental Health Training

 What is our role at work?

 I do think as colleagues, managers and/or Mental Health First Aiders it is not our role to judge or medically diagnose anyone (except in the case of medical practitioners).
 Simply to spot the signs and have a supportive conversation.
-If someone is “faking it”, it may not be mental-ill health but there may still an issue a person needs to come to terms with and discuss the options available to them.
+If someone is “faking it”, it may not be mental-ill health but there may still an issue a person needs to come to terms with.
+It is about being able to discuss the options available to them.
 Below I list what can be done to support staff and relevant resources.

 - If you see any changes in a team member or colleague, do not be afraid to find a space away from the desk and ask how they are.
 MHFA’s Take 10 Together Toolkit, is a great resource.